tonkeeper/w5/Specification.md

 ### Extending the wallet

+**A. Use extensions**

+The best way to extend functionality of the wallet is to use the extensions mechanism that permit delegating access to the wallet to other contracts.

+From the perspective of the wallet, every extension can perform the same actions as the owner of a private key.
+Therefore limits and capabilities can be embedded in such an extension with a custom storage scheme.

+Extensions can co-exist simultaneously, so experimental capabilities can be deployed and tested independently from each other.

-**A. Code optimization**
+**B. Code optimization**

 Backwards compatible code optimization **can be performed** with a single `set_code` action (`action_set_code#ad4de08e`) signed by the user.
-That is, hypothetical upgrade from v5R1 to v5R2 can be done in-place without forcing users to change wallet address.
+That is, hypothetical upgrade from `v5R1` to `v5R2` can be done in-place without forcing users to change their wallet address.

 If the optimized code requires changes to the data layout (e.g. reordering fields) the user can sign a request with two actions: `set_code` (in the standard action) and `set_data` (an extended action per this specification).
 Note that `set_data` action must make sure `seqno` is properly incremented after the upgrade as to prevent replays.
 Also, `set_data` must be performed right before the standard actions to not get overwritten by extension actions.

 User agents **should not** make `set_code` and `set_data` actions available via general-purpose API to prevent misuse and mistakes.
 Instead, they should be used as a part of migration logic for a specific wallet code.

+To restore the wallet by a seed phrase, user agent should use the original code and should expect the upgraded code to work in exactly the same way as previously.

+**C. Emergency upgrades**

+This is a variant of (B), but may require modifying some functionality as to prevent user from suffering loss of funds.

-**B. Substantial upgrades**
+**D. Substantial upgrades**

 We **do not recommend** performing substantial wallet upgrades in-place using `set_code`/`set_data` actions.
 Instead, user agents should have support for multiple accounts and easy switching between them.

 In-place migration requires maintaining backwards compatibility for all wallet features, which in turn could lead to increase in code size and higher gas and rent costs.

-**C. Delegation/Capabilities schemes**

-We recommend trying out new wallet capabilities via the extensions scheme instead of upgrading the wallet code.

-Wallet V5 supports scalable extensions that permit delegating access to the wallet to other contracts.

-From the perspective of the wallet, every extension can perform the same actions as the user.
-Therefore limits and capabilities can be embedded in such an extension with a custom storage scheme.

-Extensions can co-exist simultaneously, so experimental capabilities can be deployed and tested independently from each other.

 ### Can the wallet outsource payment for gas fees?